Enterprise bargaining agreements

-- Consideration be given to a return to the previous system where an employer could negotiate with a union or directly with employees.
+- Consideration be given to return to the previous system, in which an employer could negotiate with a union or directly with employees

-- Review the process and procedures, including the time prescribed, to approve an Enterprise Agreement as they are presently too complex for small to medium size businesses to consider using such agreements.
-This review should also aim to reduce the workload of FWC members and allow for private agreements between employers and employees.
+- Review the process and procedures to approve an Enterprise Agreement.
+Presently, set-up is too complex for small to medium size businesses to consider using such agreements.
+The review should also aim to reduce the workload of FWC members, allowing for private agreements between employers and employees

 18 June 2015